Reynault/ACL_2019_Zelpop/doc/4_sprint/README.md

 - Scaling score
 - Possibility to improve hero stat, costing score
 - Sound systeme
-- force to go to next etage by making vitality negative after a set amount of step
+- force to go to the next stage by making vitality negative after a set amount of step

 ## Attribution